 Over the next few weeks the MRA Blog will examine each of these stages in detail.

-, check out the Mountain Rescue Associations public education programs @ http://mra.org/images/stories/docs/sitawareness.pdf
+For more information on situational awareness in mountain rescue operations, check out the Mountain Rescue Associations public education programs @ http://mra.org/images/stories/docs/sitawareness.pdf

 Courage - Commitment - Compassion